Low-Calorie Foods: Baby Corn and Spinach Curry Recipe

-Baby corn and spinach curry is a low calorie version of baby corn and paneer curry.
+Baby corn and spinach curry is a low-calorie version of baby corn and paneer curry.
 The baby corn in this curry gives it just a little bit of a crunch.
 This dish is great because you don't have to use too much oil.
-It also has an awesome flavor due to various fresh spices added to it.
+It also has an awesome flavor due to the various fresh spices added to it.

 - 2 heaped bowls spinach, washed

-- 8 baby corn, slit and cut in half
+- 8 pieces of baby corn, slit and cut in half

 - 1 inch ginger, chopped